chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ---
 sidebar_position: 8
 id: '4-registration'
-slug: 'Chirp Network/Blackbird/Quick start guidy/4-registration'
 title: 'Blackbird Registration'
 ---

 # Blackbird Registration

-## Step One (Connect to the gateway's WiFi access point)
+## Step One (Connect to the miner's WiFi access point)

-After properly mounting your gateway, take out your cellular phone and open the "WiFi Connections".
-If the gateway is powered on, you will see a WiFi access point named "Chirp-XXXX" (XXXX represents gateway-specific numbers).
+After properly mounting your miner, take out your cellular phone and open the "WiFi Connections".
+If the miner is powered on, you will see a WiFi access point named "Chirp-XXXX" (XXXX represents miner-specific numbers).
 Connect your phone to this access point.
 Password is the same as the access point name Chirp-XXXX.

-**It is strongly recommended to stay close to the gateway (around 5 meters) during the registration process to ensure a stable connection.**
+**It is strongly recommended to stay close to the miner (around 5 meters) during the registration process to ensure a stable connection.**

 ![One](one.jpg)

-## Step Two (Open the gateway's access point in your browser)
+## Step Two (Open the miner's access point in your browser)

-Once successfully connected to the gateway's WiFi access point, open your internet browser and type the following IP address in the address bar: 192.168.230.1
+Once successfully connected to the miner's WiFi access point, open your internet browser and type the following IP address in the address bar: 192.168.230.1

 ## Step Three (Create a password for your miner)